reml-lab/mhl-framework/README.md

 3. Drag and drop a copy of the export.ndjson configuration file onto the file import area.
 4. Click the Import button.

-Once these step are compelte, you will have access to a basic dashboard for displaying data streamed from the reference Android application and index patterns enabling the use of Kibana data discovery features.
+Once these step are complete, you will have access to a basic dashboard for displaying data streamed from the reference Android application and index patterns enabling the use of Kibana data discovery features.

 ### 2.3 Using Jupyter